franciskershaw/festiviews/README.md

 FestiViews is an information and reviews hub created for enthusiasts of the world's greatest pastime - music festivals.
 Users of the site can browse, search for, and 'favourite' the music festivals of their choice in order to learn key information, such as event dates and ticket cost, as well as discovering subjective opinions displayed by other users through the uploading of a festival review (or a 'festivew' if you will).
 As a frequent attendee of music festivals myself, I have always felt like festival goers have been missing a convenient and modern looking place to find all the relevant information and links for several events at once, and the closest versions of this vision that currently exist are in my opinion outdated and sometimes unpleasant to use.
 With that in mind, my aim with this project is to lay the basic groundwork for a site that will eventually end up being a vast improvement for user experience compared to what already exists.

 This project is the third of four 'milestone' projects which are required to complete the Code Institute's diploma in full stack web development.
 Assessment criteria for this milestone project focuses on the ability to produce a full-stack site using HTML, CSS, JavaScript, Python, Flask and MongoDB that allows users to manage a common dataset about a particular domain.
-As such, part of this task involves implementing CRUD (create, read, update, and delete) capabilities to the users
+As such, part of this task involves implementing CRUD (create, read, update, and delete) capabilities for the users and administrators of the site.

 You can view the live website [here](https://festiviews.herokuapp.com/), and a link to the github repository can be found [here](https://github.com/franciskershaw/festiviews).